-About two years ago, Netflix shared a welcome surprise for Gilmore Girls fans everywhere: a return to Stars Hollow nearly a decade after the WB series ended.
-And although the four-episode revival allowed showrunner Amy Sherman-Palladino to end the series on her terms after all these years, many fans were still left wondering if another season of the revival could possibly be in the cards.
+In 2016, Netflix shared a welcome surprise for Gilmore Girls fans everywhere: a return to Stars Hollow nearly a decade after The WB series ended.
+And although the four-episode revival allowed series creator and showrunner Amy Sherman-Palladino to end the series on her terms after all these years, many fans were still left wondering if even more Rory and Lorelai storylines could possibly be in the cards.
 So, will the Gilmore Girls revival get a second season?
-Netflix is dropping some hints that another season is a definite possibility.
+Netflix has dropped some hints that another season is a definite possibility.

-We haven’t discussed it at all.
-But [series creator Amy Sherman-Palladino] knows that we are very big fans of Gilmore Girls.
+“We haven’t discussed it at all.
+But [Sherman-Palladino] knows that we are very big fans of Gilmore Girls,” Holland said.

-But even though Amy Sherman-Palladino is focusing on Maisel and signed with Amazon right now, that does not necessarily mean that more Gilmore Girls is out of the question.
+But even though Sherman-Palladino is focusing on Maisel and is signed with Amazon right now, that does not necessarily mean that more Gilmore Girls is out of the question.
 In fact, Sherman-Palladino made sure to include an escape clause in her contract with Amazon, which allows her to continue working with Netflix if she decides to create another season of Gilmore Girls: A Year in the Life.

 The other question involved with continuing the revival is what exactly any new episodes would focus on.
 The impetus for making A Year in the Life in the first place was so Sherman-Palladino could wrap up the series exactly how she wanted to, since she left the original Gilmore Girls before its last season and famously was unable to air the final four words she had planned from the beginning.
 Now that those final four words have aired (spoiler: they are Rory revealing to Lorelai that she is pregnant), it just feels like the show has finally reached its true conclusion.